IT-Union-DAO/tg-admin/README.md

 A lightweight Telegram bot for simple moderation procedures.
 The bot automatically tracks new members joining groups and deletes the "new member joined" service messages to keep group chats clean.

 Built with Kotlin and Ktor, deployed using Docker Compose with automated SSL certificates via Certbot.
+Now supports **GitHub Actions-based CI/CD** for automated jar artifact building and deployment.

 ## Features